 If a landlord fails to return the security deposit, the landlord may face certain penalties.
 This includes paying up to three times the value of the deposit and court and attorney fees.

-Deductions must only be for legitimate reasons, such as cleaning fees, nonpayment of rent, or the cost of fixing rental property damage.
+Deducting from security deposits must only be for legitimate reasons, such as cleaning fees, unpaid rent, or the cost of fixing rental property damage.

 Texas Eviction Law